Chronic Pain - Nursing Assessment and Management Made Easy

 - What causes chronic pain and how it differs to acute pain

 - How to effectively assess a person with chronic pain

 - Using opioids judiciously

 - Case scenarios to practice putting it all together

 Need for Program

-Chronic pain affects many people in the community; is a major clinical challenge and a common reason for people to visit their GP.
+Chronic pain affects many people in the community.
+It is a major clinical challenge and a common reason for people to visit their GP.
 Often chronic pain is unable to be cured.
 Because pain is a multidimensional, unique experience, treatments and nursing care may vary considerably.
 Knowing and using today’s best evidence in the assessment and management of a person with chronic pain will result in improved function and well-being and lessen the high cost of care for all concerned.